vishyy27/Recommendation_engine/README.md

 ## Overview

 This project implements a user recommendation system that suggests similar users based on shared interests.
-The system is inspired by real-world applications such as social platforms where users are matched based on preferences and behavior.
+The system demonstrates how similarity-based algorithms can be used to build personalized recommendations.

 ---

 ## Problem Statement

 The objective is to recommend users who have similar interests to a given user.
-This helps in building connections, improving engagement, and enhancing user experience on platforms like MeetMux.
+Such systems are widely used in platforms to improve user engagement and personalization.

 ---

 ## Approach

-The system follows a user-based collaborative filtering approach:
+The system uses a user-based collaborative filtering approach:

 1. Represent each user as a feature vector of interests.
 2. Compute similarity between users using cosine similarity.
 3. Rank users based on similarity scores.
-4. Apply additional constraints and enhancements to improve recommendations.
+4. Apply additional constraints to refine recommendations.

 ---